spinnaker-hackathon/gardening/README.md

 ## Do I need to build something production-ready to participate?
 NO!
 A top goal of this event: build the community and give participants a chance to get to know each other.
 Your team isn't required to build something that’s fully working.
 If you get halfway through a project and it no longer makes sense, you will have likely learned a lot and made connections.
 Stay and hang out!
 While we're sure to come out with some useful features, fixes, or plugins, this is supposed to be fun.
 It does not need to be feature complete.

+## Should we build our project as a Spinnaker plugin?
+Yes, if possible!
+Read the [Plugin Users Guide](https://www.spinnaker.io/guides/user/plugin-users/) to learn more about how to use and build Spinnaker plugins.

 ## Where can I find the training track schedule and details?
 Here, very soon!
 We're working to get the best possible training schedule put together and will post it ASAP.
 If you have suggestions or specific questions about training, please post in #gardening-general on Spinnaker Slack.